SHORTLIST

 Enchanting Valleys & Tranquil Gardens

-This morning, enjoy a drive through the mountainous Shokawa Valley to Shirakawa; a remote region of Japan home to several UNESCO World Heritage Sites.
-Here explore the unique Gassho-Zukuri style (joined hands) thatched houses that can be found only here.
-Continue to the scenic town of Kanazawa, situated between the mountains and the Sea of Japan.
+This morning, enjoy a scenic drive through the mountainous Shokawa Valley to Shirakawa, a remote region of Japan home to several UNESCO World Heritage Sites.
+Explore the unique Gassho-Zukuri style (joined hands) thatched houses that can be found only here.
+Continue to the castle town of Kanazawa, situated between the mountains and the Sea of Japan.
 Explore Kenroku-en Garden and take part in a gold leaf class, where you’ll learn about this ancient craft and make your own bento box.
 (B,L)

 TOUR HIGHLIGHT